 I have this question all of the time.
 Why do you put your vegetable oil in the refrigerator?
 When people see that I have my cooking oils in the refrigerator they wonder why.
-Well, I'm going to tell you.
+Well, I’m going to tell you my theory.

 Oils are very susceptible to heat and light, so once they are cold pressed from a nut, olive or grain, they begin to oxidize.
 Now, if you use a lot of oil and use it quickly, say within a couple of weeks of opening, then this is likely not an issue, but this does not apply to most of us.
 Before anyone calls me out, let me say that when properly stored, olive oil and coconut oil are the only oils that do not need to be refrigerated.